maikeldotuk/MonzoSaver/README.md

 4. Create your .env file as in the example
 5. Run **crontab -e** to edit your crontab scheduler.
 5. Add a cronjob "01 6    * * *   maikel  monzo -r"

+Ensure your server is running with your timezone by running **date** on your terminal.